Armenia profile

 1995 - The government launches privatisation and price liberalisation programme.
 Parliamentary elections return the ruling party.
 The powers of the president are widened.

-1996 - Ter-Petrosian is re-elected president.
+1996 - Mr Ter-Petrosian is re-elected president.
 Tanks are deployed on the streets of Yerevan to quell protests over alleged electoral fraud.

-1998 - Ter-Petrosian resigns over opposition to his efforts to find a compromise with Azerbaijan over Nagorno-Karabakh.
-Nationalist Robert Kocharian is elected president.
+1998 - President Ter-Petrosian resigns over opposition to his efforts to find a compromise with Azerbaijan over Nagorno-Karabakh.
+Nationalist Robert Kocharyan is elected president.

 1999 - Gunmen open fire in the Armenian parliament.
 The prime minister, parliamentary speaker and six other officials are killed.
 The gunmen accuse the government of leading Armenia into political and economic ruin.

-2000 - Prime Minister Andranik Markarian admits that - 12 years on - those affected by the 1988 earthquake are still living in a disaster zone.

-2001 January - Becomes full member of Council of Europe.
+2001 January - Armenia becomes a full member of Council of Europe.

 France ignores Turkish objections and introduces a law stating that Ottoman Turks committed genocide against Armenians in 1915.

-2001 September - Vladimir Putin becomes first Russian president to visit Armenia since independence.

-Kocharian re-elected
+Robert Kocharyan re-elected

-2003 March - President Robert Kocharian wins further term in second round of presidential elections.
+2003 March - President Robert Kocharyan wins further term in second round of presidential elections.
 Election monitors complain of ballot-stuffing.

 2003 May - European observers find parliamentary elections in which pro-presidential candidates win majority of seats fall short of international standards.